dmlc/gluon-nlp/docs/index.rst

 =========================================

-GluonNLP provides implementations of the state-of-the-art (SOTA) deep learning models in NLP.
-It is designed for engineers, researchers, and students to fast prototype products and research ideas based on these models.
+GluonNLP provides implementations of the state-of-the-art (SOTA) deep learning models in NLP, and build blocks for text data pipelines and models.
+It is designed for engineers, researchers, and students to fast prototype research ideas and products based on these models.
 This toolkit offers four main features:

-1. Training scripts to reproduce SOTA results reported in research papers
+1. Training scripts to reproduce SOTA results reported in research papers.
-2. A large number of pre-trained models
+2. Pre-trained models for common NLP tasks.
-3. Carefully designed APIs that greatly reduce the implementation complexity
+3. Carefully designed APIs that greatly reduce the implementation complexity.
-4. Community supports
+4. Community support.

 This toolkit assumes that users have basic knowledge about deep learning and